Current Residents Resources

 How do I submit routine maintenance requests?

-Please be very specific in your description of the issue.
+Be very specific in your description of the issue.
 For instance: which bathroom? kitchen faucet or bathroom faucet? which bedroom window?
-See below on what to specify for a work order?
+See below on what to specify for a work order.

-When submitting a work order, try to remember that you may not be home or available.
-Sending a work order with a bathroom or bedroom issue seems straightforward when you know what is going on.
-However, Maintenance Technicians will waste a great deal of time trying to locate the problem when it is not clearly described.
+Remember, this is your home and you know it and the problem well, but the technicians may not.
+Sending a work order with a bathroom or bedroom issue seems straightforward when you know what is going on, but try to remember you may not be home or may not be available for us to call you with any questions.
+Maintenance Technicians will waste a great deal of time trying to locate the problem when it is not clearly described.
 For instance, does toilet issue refer to a leak, clog, running toilet, etc?

 There are 5 bathrooms in a typical Charleston Townes apartment.
 Which Bathroom is the issue located?
 The hall bath is located on the middle floor off of the Living Room/Kitchen.
 Bedroom 1 is in the front (parking lot side) on the 1st floor.
 Bedroom 2 is also on the 1st floor but faces the rear.
 Bedrooms 3 & 4 are on the upper floor.
 Bedroom 3 is in the front and Bedroom 4 is in the rear.